kira0269/symfony-log-viewer/README.md

 title: title of your block
 icon: fontawesome icon
 color: tailwind css color of the block title and figure
-filter: array of filters depending on parsing_rules
+filter: array of filters depending on groups names
 ```

 Filters examples :